BarbaraTempl/isipedia-text-generator/test-data/river-flood/ISIMIP-projections/PAK/river-flood-PAK.md

 Globally, the population exposed to river floods each year, on average, is 0.171% in a situation without human-made greenhouse gas emissions.
 At 2 degrees of global warming or by the end-of-the-century under a higher-emissions scenario (RCP6.0) these values are foreseen to increase globally by 2.163% and 4.219% respectively.

-As such, Pakistan ranks (ranking-value: land-area-affected-by-river-flood-relative-changes_ISIMIP-projections_versus-temperature-change_PAK value: position temperature:2) with regards to its relative change in population exposed to river floods at 2 degrees Celsius of global warming in comparison to a situation without anthropogenic climate change.
+As such, Pakistan ranks (ranking-value: population-exposed-to-river-flood-relative-changes_ISIMIP-projections_versus-temperature-change_PAK value: position temperature:2) with regards to its relative change in population exposed to river floods at 2 degrees Celsius of global warming in comparison to a situation without anthropogenic climate change.
 For the relative change in population exposed to river floods towards the-end-of-the-century under a business-as-usual emissions scenario, Pakistan’s ranking is (ranking-value: population-exposed-to-river-flood-relative-changes_ISIMIP-projections_versus-timeslices_PAK value: position time:2081-2100  scenario: rcp60).

 ### Methodology